Car Rental in Prague (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, thoroughly document any existing damage with photos, verify you have all required documents (license, insurance papers, emergency contact), and familiarize yourself with the vehicle's controls as European cars may differ from what you're used to.
+Before driving off, thoroughly document any existing damage with photos, verify you have all required documents (license, insurance, registration), and familiarize yourself with the vehicle's controls and fuel type (diesel vs petrol).

-GPS navigation is essential as Prague's historic center has complex one-way streets and restricted zones - confirm if GPS is included or download offline maps beforehand, as mobile data may be limited.
+GPS navigation is essential as Prague's historic center has complex one-way streets and restricted zones - consider renting a GPS unit or ensure your phone has offline maps downloaded, as data coverage may vary in underground parking areas.

-Parking in Prague's city center is extremely limited and expensive, with strict enforcement of blue zones requiring resident permits - consider using park-and-ride facilities on the metro lines instead.
+Parking in Prague's Old Town is extremely limited and heavily restricted, with strict enforcement and high fines - use park-and-ride facilities on the metro lines instead.

-Rush hour traffic (typically 7-9 AM and 4-6 PM on weekdays) can be heavy on main routes into the center, and the ring road system can be confusing for first-time visitors.
+Rush hour traffic (7-9 AM and 4-7 PM) creates significant congestion on major routes into the city center, and the ring road system can be confusing for first-time visitors.

-Winter driving conditions from November to March may include snow and ice - Czech law requires winter tires during this period, and police conduct regular traffic checks for proper equipment and documentation.
+Winter driving conditions from November to March can include snow and ice on roads - Czech law requires winter tires during this period, and police conduct regular traffic checks for proper equipment and documentation.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners